AbdullahKhanKakar/Machine-Learning-2.0/README.md

 Logistic regression is a statistical method used for binary classification problems, where the outcome variable is categorical.
 Despite its name, logistic regression is a classification algorithm rather than a regression algorithm.

 ### There are 3 types of Classifications in Logistic Regression:
-- **Binary Classification:** Target variable have exactly 2 classes e.g., True, False or Male, Female etc.
+- **Binary Classification(use sigmoid function method):** Target variable have exactly 2 classes e.g., True, False or Male, Female etc.
-- **Multiclass Classification:** Target variable have more than 2 classes, each instance belongs to one class e.g, different colous Red, Green, Orange, Blue in target variable etc.
+- **Multiclass Classification(use softmax function method):** Target variable have more than 2 classes, each instance belongs to one class e.g, different colous Red, Green, Orange, Blue in target variable etc.
 - **Multilabel Classification:** Target variable have more than 2 classes, each instance can belongs to multiple classes e.g, there are 3 classes Movies, Cartoons, Anemy.
 The Movies instance can belongs to multiple classes e.g, Action, Horror etc.

 ### Performance Evaluation Metrics: